opvia/product-challenge/README.md

 - Not sure about something?
 Please ask!
 Email `will@opvia.io` and cc `alberto@opvia.io`.
 - How should I communicate?
 Please over communicate.
 Please ask questions.
 - What are you looking for?
-Pretend this is a real challenge where the goal is to get feedback on the features specified.
+The goal is to get feedback on the features specified.
+It needs to deliver the specified features well, being easy to use and making a good impression on the customer.
-- Can I change the structure/content of the raw data? - yes feel free to
 - Unsure whether to submit?
-Would you happily get on a call with a scientist and show them this?
+Would you be happy to sit next to a customer and let them test it on your laptop?
 - Ran out of time?
 Make this clear in the readme, and write out what you would do next.